 Repayment options for student loans include:

-- Deferred: Make no principal or interest payments for up to eight years while in school and during the six-month grace period.
+- Deferred: Make no principal or interest payments while in school and during the six-month grace period.

 - Interest-only: Make only interest payments while you’re in school.

-- Immediate: Start making principal and interest payments as soon as you start school.
+- Immediate: Start making principal and interest payments as soon as you receive loan funds.

 You can reach the customer service department by calling 888-411-0266.
 Current customers can log into their account and send a secure message through the Citizens Bank website, and those near a branch may visit during regular business hours.

 How to apply for a loan with Citizens Bank

-Applying for a student loan, parent loan or refinance loan through Citizens Bank can be completed entirely online.
+You may apply for a student loan, parent loan or refinance loan through Citizens Bank entirely online.
 You can apply from a computer or mobile device in 15 minutes.

 In order to apply, you’ll need your Social Security number, a recent pay stub, your employer information, the school you plan to attend, the cost of attendance and any financial aid received, your anticipated graduation date and any co-signer information (if applicable).

 Here’s what the process looks like when applying for a loan through Citizens Bank: